Thunkaroos/YellowBrickRoad/README.md

 - React Native
-  - Mobile Framework we used in order to develop concurrently for IOS and Android
+  - Mobile Framework we used to develop our application concurrently for IOS and Android devices

 - ViroReact
   - Platform that utilizes Apple's ARKit or Android's ARCore to implement AR functionality such as tracking users and displaying tour points

 - Native Base
-  - UI library for React Native for creating menus, buttons, etc.
+  - UI library for creating menus, buttons, etc.

 - Node.js & Express
   - We created an Express server to handle requests from the mobile app and serve the appropriate data from our database

 - PostgreSQL
   - Relational database for storing user created tours and directions

+### How It Works

+#### Create Tour

+-